 Face coverings must cover the nose and mouth, and can be a surgical mask, dust mask, cloth mask, or bandana.

 - Donning Procedures: First, wash and dry hands.
 Then, place the face covering over nose and mouth and loop around ears.
 Make sure to position the face covering over your nose and mouth.

 - Doffing Procedures: First, wash and dry hands.
 Then, remove one loop from one ear and then the other.
 Next, carefully fold the face covering in half so the outside of the mask is folded together.
 Throw disposable masks away in an appropriate garbage receptacle as they are not reusable.
 Wash reusable cloth masks after each use.

-- Storage and Washing Procedures: Place a used cloth face covering in a paper or plastic bag until you can launder it.
-Wash your hands after removing the face covering.
+- Storage and Washing Procedures: Wash your hands after removing the face covering.
 Cloth face coverings must only be worn for one day and must be properly laundered before using again.
 Having a week's supply of cloth face coverings can help reduce the need for daily laundering.
 Tips on the use and care of face coverings are provided by the CDC.

 All employees are encouraged to provide their own face covering when at work.
-Any employee in need of a face covering must notify their immediate supervisor, as early as possible, prior to returning to work.
+Any employee in need of a face covering must notify their immediate supervisor, as early as possible.
 The supervisor, University Police, and the employee will make appropriate arrangements to secure a face covering.

 Social Distancing & Interactions:

 Social distancing, also called “physical distancing,” means keeping space between yourself and other people outside of your home.